Find flights

 In-flight dining

-Aer Lingus’s in-flight dining is fairly good, and you won’t have much trouble finding something you’d enjoy, though it’s not quite a restaurant quality.
-However, you must pay for meals and snacks when flying in Europe.
+Aer Lingus’s in-flight dining is good and you won’t have much trouble finding something you’d enjoy, though it’s not quite restaurant quality.

 Business Class in-flight dining on long-haul flights